 This is a tool that we’re having a peek at to solve one of remote work’s trickier conundrums.
 That is, if you’re working with folk all over the world, how do you tick all of the legal boxes when hiring in different countries and managing the payroll?

 It’s a thought that leaves even the most ardent remote working fan with plans for a furtive retreat back to the office.
 But this is an issue Remote aims to solve.
 In their words, they help you to ‘easily hire employees or contractors from anywhere in the world’.
-‘Easily’ is the key word here as it’s a confuzzling and bureaucratic task to handle stuff like local payroll, taxes, and compliance for remote workers – especially if you don’t even have an entity in their area.
+‘Easily’ is the key word here as it’s a migraineous task to handle stuff like local payroll, taxes, and compliance for remote workers – especially if you don’t even have an entity in their area.
 They even provide extras like country-specific benefits packages.

-A few other honorable mentions:
+A few other honourable mentions:

 -